 Modern smartphones and laptops, for all their shine, rely on foundational technologies developed way before the invention of the World Wide Web.
+In these notes we take a look back and see how computer architecture was developed over time.

 Vacuum tubes (1943-1955)